Get more practice with the workbook

 The verb 'bludgeon' has a rather brutal etymology rooted in its historical use as a weapon.
 It originates from the Middle French word 'blougeon,' which referred to a short club or cudgel used for striking in a blunt and forceful manner.
 The Middle French term itself may have been influenced by the Old French word 'blochon,' which had similar connotations.
 These French words can be traced back to the Late Latin term 'plumbicō,' which denoted a leaden-headed war club.
 Thus, the etymology of 'bludgeon' takes us back to the idea of using a heavy, blunt object as a weapon, and over time, it evolved into the verb we use today, signifying the act of striking someone or something repeatedly and violently with the intention to injure or kill.

-Quiz: Find the meaning of bludgeon
+Find the correct meaning of the verb bludgeon:

 Try Again!